nacaba17/StoneAndBoard/pages/historicalcontext.md

 The photographs, maps, and letter all came to Roberts from "Chip" or Charles E. Martin, contacting Roberts about the work he was doing in relation to the history of the settlement.
 The result of that work can be seen in this 1981 article written by Martin:

 Martin, Charles E. “Head of Hollybush: Reconstructing Material Culture Through Oral History.”
-Pioneer America 13, no. 1 (1981): 3–16. http://www.jstor.org/stable/29763613.
+Pioneer America 13, no. 1 (1981): 3–16.
+[JSTOR link](http://www.jstor.org/stable/29763613).

 [Link Hollybush Materials?]